ilydkin/telegram-lyrics-generator/README.md

 # Telegram lyrics generator (Voluspa)
-A small project of making a Telegram chat service on the basis of a neural network that was trained on Manowar lyrics to produce 'predictions' in tune with the questions.
+A small project of making a Telegram chat service on the basis of a neural network that was trained on Manowar lyrics to produce 'predictions' in accord with the questions asked

 Original concept is borrowed from: https://github.com/dlebech/lyrics-generator/